-When OK is pressed, the Front Readings display appears with a highlighted Jack indicating raised condition.
+When OK is pressed, a screen very similar to the standard Front Readings display appears with a highlighted Jack indicating raised condition.

-Adjust caster, camber or toe as required while viewing the screen.
-As adjustments are made, the meter movements and numeric values change.
-The meters are color coded to show the readings' relationship to specifications if selected.
+Adjust caster, camber or toe as required while viewing the screen - for example, camber and caster change will be shown as an eccentric cam is turned.
+As the adjustments are made, the meter movements and numeric values change.
+The meters are color coded to show the readings' relationship to specification.

 Once the adjustments are completed, press OK.
-Postadjustment instructions will be displayed:
+Postadjustment instructions will be displayed.